Shreyas0017/Bakdient-Frontend/README.md

 The frontend connects to:

 - Firebase Firestore for recipe storage
-- Local Flask backend (http://127.0.0.1:5000) for ingredient management

 ## 🎨 Styling

 - Custom design system using Tailwind CSS
 - Responsive layouts
 - Custom fonts: Bungee Shade, Montserrat Alternates, VT323

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## 🤝 Contributing